 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
 The procedures selected depend on our judgement, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the entity's preparation and fair presentation of the financial statement audit is not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
+In making those risk assessments, we consider internal control relevant to the entity's preparation and fair presentation of the financial statement audit procedures that are appropriate in the circumstances, while the objective of the financial statement audit is not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.